elatov/elatov.github.io/_posts/2012-09-01-getting-openindiana-back-to-its-original-state-after-updating-by-doing-a-clean-install.md

 > The ZFS feature flags concept is documented here:
 > http://blog.delphix.com/csiden/files/2012/01/ZFS\_Feature\_Flags.pdf.
 >
-> In this context the &#8220;zpool version&#8221; becomes a legacy concept, and the number is set to 5000 on existing pools during a &#8220;zpool upgrade&#8221; run.
+> In this context the "zpool version" becomes a legacy concept, and the number is set to 5000 on existing pools during a "zpool upgrade" run.

-So in this version of OpenIndiana zpool versions become a &#8220;legacy concept&#8221;.
+So in this version of OpenIndiana zpool versions become a "legacy concept".
 I went a ahead and updated by data pool:

     root@openindiana:~# zpool upgrade data
     This system supports ZFS pool feature flags.